 When tending to houseplants, you try to mimic their natural environment in your home, considering humidity, nutrition, and most important, soil.
 A quality potting soil mix is the easiest way to set up your houseplants’ soil for success.
 “When purchasing potting soil for your houseplants, look for a well-draining potting mix specifically for indoor plants,” says Erin Marino, Editorial Lead at The Sill, an online and brick-and-mortar plant retailer.
 “Indoor potting mixes are formulated to provide indoor plants with the nutrients, moisture, and airflow their roots need.
 Skip anything marketed for outdoor plants as the makeup of the mix will be different.”

 We evaluated the many potting soil products for their intended use, as well as their added ingredients, such as fertilizer, and other attributes such as water retention.
-Our top choice was Wonder Soil Organic for its unique blend of slow-release organic nutrients, sterility, and pet-friendly formula.

 Here are our top recommendations for the best indoor potting soil.